 The Committee makes it a priority for the Chief Executive Officer to have an equity interest in the Company equal to approximately 5% of the Company's outstanding Common Stock, in addition to any personal holdings he may have in the Company as the result of market purchases and retirement plan participation.
 In February 1994, Mr. Kelley was granted stock purchase options for 250,000 shares, raising Mr. Kelley's equity interest to the desired 5% level.
 Consequently, Mr. Kelley's stock option grants during the most recent three fiscal years have artificially outpaced those received by CEOs in the Comparison Group.
 Mr. Kelley's stock purchase options have an exercise price equal to the market value of the Company's Common Stock at the date each option is granted.
 Initially the Committee granted options that would become exercisable ("vest") over 3 years.
 Subsequent grants have had increasingly longer vesting periods, with the most recent grants being 5 years.
+Options vest by passage of time during employment and not by accomplishment of performance criteria.
 The 5% level was achieved in increments through annual awards.
 The amount of 5%, and the amount of each increment, were subjectively determined by the Committee.
-The Committee believes this approach promotes commonality of interest between the CEO and the Company's stockholders, and adds a long term performance perspective to his total compensation package.
+The Committee believes this approach promotes commonality of interest between the CEO and the Company's stockholders, and adds a long term performance perspective to his total compensation package by basing a significant portion of his compensation upon the future performance of the Company's Common Stock.
 This is particularly important while the Company seeks high levels of growth.